edward-quinn/edward-quinn.github.io/contact.md

 layout: page
 ---

 The easiest way to reach me is through email at **edwardquinn@ufl.edu**.

-Please don't hesitate to reach out.
+You can also check out my Github, Twitter, Linkedin, and Orcid profile by clicking on the icons at the bottom right.